 Bellow is the top 10 most expensive domain names ever sold:

 For instance, a $10 investment on this site led to a sale of $2600.
-Also, the Joseph Kleitsch oil painting that was purchased for around $100 and later appraised at $500,000 according to this Godaddy blog post.
-Which goes to show that with the right approach flipping domains can be profitable.
+The Joseph Kleitsch oil painting was purchased for around $100 and later appraised at $500,000, according to this Godaddy blog post, which shows that with the right approach, flipping domains can be profitable.

 If starting a domain business is something that interests you, here’s how you can set up a business in domain-selling at little to no cost.
 There are many domain brokerage companies that do this already with great success.

 #1.
 Set a Budget and a Business Plan

 Like most businesses, you’ll require a plan and a budget.
-Your experience, strategy and learning pace determines your decisions on whether to buy or sell.
+Your experience, strategy, and learning pace determine your decisions on whether to buy or sell.

 First, create your own domain to host the website- that’s your marketplace.
 Proceed to work on generating traffic around the site.
 This will bring potential clients boosting chances of making a sale.Though hard to recommend a perfect starting budget, $500 would be a good start.
-Using this as your starting capital, buy a number of high-potential $10 domains.
-Expired, dropped or a mixture of both will work well.
+Using this as your starting capital, buy several high-potential $10 domains.
+Expired, dropped, or a mixture of both will work well.

 Invest only what you can afford to lose.
 As you gain momentum and experience, consider investing more and working on your business full-time.

 #2.
 Pick a Profitable Niche

 When looking for names to buy, the niche you select is important.
 Choose niches that feature content that’s always in demand.
-Topics which remain popular over a long period of time.
+Topics that remain popular over a long period of time.